-- Discussed with the chief financial officer, head of Finance and Compliance, the general counsel, head of Group Internal Audit and the external auditors: - material and relevant new accounting pronouncement, implementation of such, review of key accounting policies and the accounting for certain transactions and activities, - key accounting matters, incl. judgements and estimates, such as provisions for sales rebates, indirect production costs, ongoing tax and legal cases and intangible assets/ impairment hereof,

-- transactions with related parties, - the scope of internal controls over financial reporting in relation to the requirements in the Sarbanes Oxley Act and Danish legislation, and - ESG reporting, key reporting categories within the environmental, social and governance section. - · The Audit Committee performed a review of: - the global finance organisation, - the financial statement releases for the full year and interim financial reports, - the Annual Report including the financial and ESG statements and the Form-20 F, - the bi-annual risk management reporting, - the risk reporting process, - the company's financial counterpart exposure in the company's treasury policy, and approved an update hereto, - accounting matters and estimates related to acquisitions, and - the insurance coverage regarding property, business interruption, product liability and Directors & Officers liability. - The Audit Committee reviewed and discussed the fraud risk assessment prepared by management.
+- Discussed with the chief financial officer, head of Finance and Compliance, head of Global Public Affairs and Sustainability, the general counsel, head of Group Internal Audit and the external auditors: - material and relevant new accounting pronouncement, implementation of such, review of key accounting policies and the accounting for certain transactions and activities, - key accounting matters, including judgements and estimates, such as revenue recognition and provisions for sales rebates, intangible assets/impairment hereof, ongoing tax and legal cases, deferred income tax assets and provision for uncertain tax positions and indirect production costs, - transactions with related parties, - the scope of internal controls over financial reporting in relation to the requirements in the Sarbanes Oxley Act and Danish legislation, and - ESG performance and reporting, key reporting categories within the environmental, social and governance section and new ESG reporting trends and implementation hereof. - The Audit Committee performed a review of: - the global finance organisation, - the financial and ESG statements in company announcements for interim and full year, - the Annual Report including the financial and ESG statements and the Form-20 F, - the risk reporting process and the bi-annual operational risk profile with the top 10 risks, - the company's financial counterpart exposure in the company's treasury policy, and approved an update hereto, - accounting matters and estimates related to acquisitions, - the results of the business ethics compliance effectiveness review, - the global tax strategy and - the insurance coverage regarding property, business interruption, product liability and Directors & Officers liability. - The Audit Committee reviewed and discussed the fraud risk assessment prepared by management.